mattvenn/zero-to-asic-www/content/terminology/STA.md

 The reports are split into min and max files.

-There are currently 5 calls to OpenSTA during a typical OpenLane including:
+There are currently 5 calls to OpenSTA during a typical LibreLane including:

 * In the synthesis exploration loop.
 Here the results can be used to iterate over different synthesis options to help meet timing requirements.
 For instance, if STA shows a path is too slow, then synthesis can use stronger cells to drive signals harder and faster.
 * After resizing cells (to get better timing performance - [see this video](https://www.youtube.com/watch?v=ajwZVAVo3yk))
 * After extraction.
 This is the most accurate timing report as it is done on the finished layout.
 These files are called:
-    * 23-spef_extraction_sta.min.rpt (numbering can change depending on OpenLane setup).
+    * 23-spef_extraction_sta.min.rpt (numbering can change depending on LibreLane setup).
     * 23-spef_extraction_sta.max.rpt

 # A clue could have alerted us to MPW1 issues